mmcnulty88/CSC842/Module4/README.md

 - For inserting the image and secret flags are optional, you can choose to use one, both, or none.
 - The output .docx file name may be specified with the output flag or a default of output.docx is used.
 - For extracting the image and secret flags are used for output destination names for the respective extracted files.
 If not specified, then default names of extractedImage.jpeg and extractedSecret.txt are used.
-- The flag e will extract both an image and a secret.
+- The flag e or extractAll will extract both an image and a secret.
-- The flag ei will extract only an image.
+- The flag ei or extractImage will extract only an image.
-- The flag es will extract only a secret.
+- The flag es or extractSecret will extract only a secret.

 ## Current Limitations: